Félix Eboa Eboa

-Félix Junior Eboa Eboa (born 19 April 1997) is a Cameroonian professional footballer who plays as a defender for Bulgarian First League club Arda Kardzhali.
+Félix Junior Eboa Eboa (born 19 April 1997) is a Cameroonian professional footballer who plays as a center-back for V.League 1 club Thep Xanh Nam Dinh.

 Club career

 On 22 June 2017, Eboa Eboa signed his first professional contract with Guingamp.

 In August 2020, he suffered a "nightmare" injury that ruled him out for the entirety of the 2020–21 season.
+In February 2024, Eboa Eboa signed a two-and-a-half-year contract with Bulgarian club Arda Kardzhali.

+On 22 July 2026, Eboa Eboa moved to Vietnam, joining V.League 1 club Thep Xanh Nam Dinh.

 International career

 As of October 2015, Eboa Eboa has made his debut for Cameroon national team.

 Personal life

 Eboa Eboa holds both Cameroonian and French nationalities.